llpeterson/security/authentication.md

 	her own clock, and likewise for Bob.</figcaption>
 </figure>

-## Symmetric-Key Authentication Protocols
+## Secret-Key Authentication Protocols

-Only in fairly small systems is it practical to predistribute symmetric keys to every pair of entities.
+Only in fairly small systems is it practical to predistribute secret keys to every pair of entities.
 We focus here on larger systems, where each entity would have its own *master key* shared only with a Key Distribution Center (KDC).
-In this case, symmetric-key-based authentication protocols involve three parties: Alice, Bob, and a KDC.
+In this case, secret-key-based authentication protocols involve three parties: Alice, Bob, and a KDC.
 The end product of the authentication protocol is a session key shared between Alice and Bob that they will use to communicate directly,